Hungarian Mexicans: Cultural associations

 In the INEGI report "Foreigners in Mexico" (2003), Hungarians are not included in the list of immigrant colonies, which constitute at least 0.2% of all foreign-born residents, nor does it specify their population.
 However, this estimate does not consider residents of Hungarian origin with a passport from Mexico or another country, that is, the entire Hungarian colony.
 Most of the people of Hungarian descent have settled in Mexico City. and neighboring cities, but they are also in various states.
 In recent years, several Hungarians have settled in the Riviera Maya and dedicate themselves to the most diverse activities.
-Every year the Hungarian community in Cancun organizes a Hungarian Cultural Festival.
+Every year the Hungarian community in Cancún organizes a Hungarian Cultural Festival.